Starting a civil lawsuit

 A court case typically begins when someone files either a Petition or a Complaint, along with a Summons.
 The Petition or Complaint explains what the lawsuit is about and what you want the court to do.
 The Summons is notice to the other party about their right to appear in the case and be heard by the court.

-Additional documents may be required depending on the type of case.
+Additional documents may be needed based on the type of case.
 For example, Superior Court Local Civil Rule LCR 40 “Assignment of Cases” requires many cases to have a court-ordered case scheduling order.
 If your type of case meets the requirement, you must file a Case Assignment to Judicial Department form when you file your case.
 The clerk will also provide you with a Case Information Cover Sheet when you file.

-There may be additional documents you wish to file when you file the initial documents.
+More documents may be required depending on the type of case, and court orders or actions that you are requesting.
 For example, you may be seeking emergency or temporary orders or a preliminary injunction.

 The State Court does not provide pattern forms for most general civil lawsuits.